Stats & Training

 How to Evolve

-Breed with Flareon to get Eevee eggs (with patience) from the Ground egg group.
+Breed with Flareon to get Eevee eggs (with patience) using 218 partners from the Ground egg group.
 Notable egg moves include Captivate, Charm, Covet and 11 more.

 The moveset leans on Fighting and Normal coverage to catch would-be counters.
 Toxic Orb means self-poison for Guts or Poison Heal activation for Flareon, and max Attack and Speed EVs make sure nothing walls it cleanly.
 Guts fills in the gaps.